KASanders/KASanders.github.io/about.md

 I'm currently revising the project into a monograph.
 If you're into Pindar, riddles, or anything remotely similar, drop me a line.

-I'm also working on a digital project: a critical edition of John Moschus' Spiritual Meadow.
+I'm also working on a digital project: a critical edition of John Moschus' <em>Spiritual Meadow</em>.
 This late Greek (6-7th c.
 CE) collection of tall tales and entertaining anecdotes was gathered during John's extensive travels around the Levant, Egypt, Greece, and Rome, with stories including:
 <ul><li>
 Mimes mutilated by the Theotokos
 </li>